2016 FIBA Africa U18 Women's Championship

-The 2016 FIBA Africa U18 Women's Championship (alternatively the Afrobasket U18) will be the 14th U-18 FIBA Africa championship, played under the auspices of the Fédération Internationale de Basketball, the world basketball sport governing body.
-The tournament will be held from August 26 – September 4 in Cairo, Egypt and contested by 8 national teams.
+The 2016 FIBA Africa U18 Women's Championship (alternatively the Afrobasket U18) was the 13th U-18 FIBA Africa championship, played under the auspices of the Fédération Internationale de Basketball, the world basketball sport governing body.
+The tournament was held from 26 August to 4 September 2016 in Cairo, Egypt and contested by 8 national teams.

 The tournament qualified the winner and the runner-up for the 2017 FIBA Under-19 Women's Basketball World Cup.